ankitkumargaya/ecommerce-retention-growth-analysis/README.md

 ## 📌 Final Conclusion

 > The primary issue is not customer acquisition — it's a coordinated year-end collapse in revenue and order volume, compounded by checkout friction, a broken second-order journey, and growth that's increasingly bought through discounting rather than earned through retention.

-By investigating the Jan–Feb collapse, fixing checkout, diagnosing the second-order break, and shifting spend toward the most efficient channel, the business can move from:

 ### Acquisition-Led, Discount-Dependent Growth → Retention-Led, Sustainable Growth